crux-eval/eval-arena/README.md

 Additional models and evaluations are welcome.

-## Contributors
+## Contributors and citation

+If you find this work helpful, consider citing us.

 ```
 @misc{evalarena,
-  title = {{E}val-{A}rena: noise and errors by leaderboard showdowns},
+  title = {{E}val-{A}rena: noise and errors for LLM evaluations},
-  author = {Sida I. Wang and Alex Gu and Jiawei Liu and Yuxiang Wei and Naman Jain and Yuhang Lai and Sten Sootla and Ofir Press and Baptiste Rozière and Gabriel Synnaeve},
+  author = {Sida I. Wang and Alex Gu and Lovish Madaan and Dieuwke Hupkes and Jiawei Liu and Yuxiang Wei and Naman Jain and Yuhang Lai and Sten Sootla and Ofir Press and Baptiste Rozière and Gabriel Synnaeve},
   year = {2024},
   publisher = {GitHub},
   journal = {GitHub repository},